emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 ## Features of the plugin

-The 88-dcdd plugin emulates basic functionality of the whole disk system for Altair 8800 computer.
+The `88-dcdd` plugin emulates basic functionality of the whole disk system for Altair 8800 computer.
 It is not only disk controller, but also includes 16 disk drives.

 Feature highlights are:

 - [x] Up to 16 disk images can be mounted, optionally mounted automatically on startup
 - [x] CPU ports can be set manually
-- [x] GUI
+- [x] GUI showing disk activity in runtime
-- [ ] Interrupts are not supported yet.
+- [x] Interrupts are supported

 GUI can be seen in the following image: